highrollerBTC/professoinal-career/clarity-security-audit.md

 Have questions?
 Need an audit?
 Just want to chat about Clarity?
 👉 **Reach out to me!** I'm happy to help.

-You can reach out to me publicly or privately over DM
+You can reach out to me publicly or privately over DM at Twitter.com/cryptofronts or X.com/cryptofronts.

 🚀 **Happy Building!**